MitchTODO/LiteStarView/README.md

 Stars are automaticity update when when the `rating` or `ratingCount` changes.
 Also calling `starView.updateStar()` will force a update.
 So make your changes before calling!

-### Calculating user set star rating by width and pan gesture